Social Security Disability Insurance: Regulatory changes

 The "treating physician rule" gave "controlling weight" to determinations of the treating physicians.
-The rule was established in 1991 by the Social Security Administration (SSA) under the influence of federal courts and a law passed by Congress after the SSA was scrutinized in the 1980s for controversially relying largely on its own medical examiners.
-Prior to the codified rule, federal courts had imposed a similar rule through a common law, but it was inconsistent.
+SSA established this rule in 1991 under the influence of federal courts and a law passed by Congress after SSA was scrutinized in the 1980s for relying largely on its own medical examiners.
+Before that, federal courts had imposed a similar rule through a common law, but it was inconsistent.

-On January 18, 2017, the Social Security Administration published final rules titled "Revisions to Rules Regarding the Evaluation of Medical Evidence" regarding the "treating physician rule".
-These new rules regarding the assessment of medical opinions in a SSDI case apply to cases filed after March 27, 2017.
-While these new rules expand the definition of what SSA considers to be an "acceptable medical source" for disability claim medical opinions to include nurse practitioners, physician assistants, and others, they also have effectively abolished the "treating physician rule" by eliminating the requirement that a treating physician opinion be granted "controlling weight".
+On January 18, 2017, SSA published final rules titled "Revisions to Rules Regarding the Evaluation of Medical Evidence" regarding the "treating physician rule".
+These rules apply to cases filed after March 27, 2017.
+They expand the definition of what SSA considers an "acceptable medical source" for disability claim medical opinions to include nurse practitioners, physician assistants, and others, and have effectively abolished the "treating physician rule" by eliminating the requirement that a treating physician opinion be granted "controlling weight".

-A regulation implemented by SSA in 2020 removed the inability to speak English as an educational factor to be considered in SSI and Social Security disability determination.
-The regulation is projected to "result in a reduction of about 6,500 OASDI [Social Security] beneficiary awards per year and 4,000 SSI recipient awards per year on average over the period FY 2019–28, with a corresponding reduction of $4.6 billion in OASDI benefit payments and $0.8 billion in Federal SSI payments over the same period."
-SSA argued communicating in English is no longer "a reliable indicator of an individual's educational attainment or the vocational impact of an individual's education."
-Disability advocates, however, questioned the validity of this argument and provided comments arguing against the regulation.
+In 2020, SSA implemented a regulation that removed inability to speak English as a factor to be considered in SSI and SSDI determination.
+This is projected to "result in a reduction of about 6,500 OASDI [Social Security] beneficiary awards per year and 4,000 SSI recipient awards per year on average over the period FY 2019–28, with a corresponding reduction of $4.6 billion in OASDI benefit payments and $0.8 billion in Federal SSI payments over the same period."
+SSA argued communicating in English is no longer "a reliable indicator of an individual's educational attainment or the vocational impact of an individual's education".
+Disability advocates have questioned this and spoken against the regulation.